Transporting vehicle loads safely – guidance on the rules

 Part 4 of the new guidance provides detail on netting and sheeting loads and clearly states that users must sheet and/or net their loads to stop them from bouncing upwards on open vehicles unless the load is secured by other means.
 In part 1 of the guide, under the section – what a load securing system is – it states this can consist of the structure of the vehicle or trailer.

-In practical terms this means that a user can consider a load to be secure if their risk assessment shows that a load is below the height of the trailer/vehicle body to the extent that the structure of the vehicle sufficiently secures it without the need for any other security measure.
+In practical terms, this suggests you can consider a load to be secure if your risk assessment shows that a load is below the height of the trailer/vehicle body to the extent that the structure of the vehicle sufficiently secures it without the need for any other security measure.

-The risk assessment should include consideration of action from wind and (more likely important for agricultural product) bounce out of the trailer/vehicle.
+The risk assessment should include consideration of the effect wind could have and (more likely important for agricultural product) bounce out of the trailer/vehicle.
 Overall, users must make sure the load and the way it is secured does not present a risk of danger or nuisance to other road users.

 This includes considering whether a load needs to be sheeted, or otherwise restrained, in order to be secure.